US, France edge closer to rapprochement after AUKUS spat

 The roughly meeting came amid repeated French demands for the U.S. to restore trust that was ruptured with the announcement of a the AUKUS deal.

-A French official, speaking under customary anonymity, said the “at length, face-to-face meeting” came immediately after Blinken had seen Macron’s national security adviser Emmanuel Bonne.
+A French official, speaking under customary anonymity, said the “at length, face-to-face meeting” came immediately after Blinken had seen Bonne.
 Bonne, the official said, saw Blinken “in order to study the ways of reengaging the relationship following the recall of the French ambassador, and to help restore confidence between France and the United States.”

 U.S. officials have acknowledged that the AUKUS announcement was handled poorly and could have benefitted from coordination with France and other members of the European Union, all of which were left out.
 They have also signaled a desire to make amends, although they have suggested France’s rage is an overreaction.

-France responded with fury to the AUKUS announcement that also scuttled a multibillion-dollar submarine contract it had with Australia, and briefly recalled its ambassadors to Washington and Canberra in an unprecedented display of pique.
+France responded with fury and briefly recalled its ambassadors to Washington and Canberra in an unprecedented display of pique.

 French officials called it “a stab in the back” by allies and expressed disappointment that it had happened after Biden had proclaimed “America is back” and pledged to restore and value trans-Atlantic relations that had soured during the Trump administration.